TomlandHilarious/CSE-110/index.md

 - `Supervised Machine Learning`
 - `Data analysis` <br />

-Currently I am interested to explore the field of HCI and hope to apply my interdisplinary knowledge to build technologies that better address people's needs.
+Currently I am interested in exploring the field of HCI and hope to apply my interdisplinary knowledge to build technologies that better address people's needs.
 I am also hoping to learn about front-end and back-end development and would love to get involved in real-world projects.
 [Click here to learn more about me as a Programmer.](https://www.linkedin.com/in/ruoxuan-li-b5386b66/) <br />